 - (Of a financial organization or other business) so important to the economy of a country that a government or central bank must take measures to prevent it from ceasing to trade or going bankrupt: he caused a stir earlier this month when he said that no company was too big to failMore example sentences

 - Ultimately, if the US authorities eventually behave in a way that convinces the public that the market is too big to fail, the bubble could well last longer; the political spadework has been laid down for years.

 - For decades, governments across the West have permitted the creation of moral hazard in the banking system by encouraging the belief that banks are too big to fail.

 - And the greater the accumulation of foreign liabilities, the more the Monetary Regime became "too big to fail."

-- Absolutely predictably; with no exception: he writes every week without failMore example sentences
+- With no exception; always: he writes every week without failMore example sentences

 - Roast beef and chicken dinners are weekly occurrences and on every occasion without fail the meat is always perfect.